smart-edge-open/ido-specs/doc/applications-onboard/using-openness-cnca.md

 OpenNESS provides ansible scripts for setting up NGC components for two scenarios.
 Each of the scenarios is supported by a separate role in the OpenNESS Experience Kit:

-1. Role "ngc_test"
+Role "ngc"
   This role brings up the 5g OpenNESS setup in the loopback mode for testing and demonstrating its usability.
-This scenario is currently the default 5G OpenNESS scenario.
-The ansible scripts that are part of "ngc_test" role build, configure and start AF(Application Function), NEF(Network Exposure Function), OAM(Operation Administration and Maintenance) and CNTF(Core Network Test Function) in the Network Edge or On-Premises mode.
-Within this role, AF, NEF, OAM and CNTF are set up on the controller node.  **Description of the configuration and setup of the NGC components provided in the next sections of this document refers to ngc_test role**.
-The NGC components set up within ngc_test role can be fully integrated and tested with provided kubectl plugin or CNCA UI.
+The ansible scripts that are part of "ngc" role build, configure and start AF(Application Function), NEF(Network Exposure Function), OAM(Operation Administration and Maintenance) and CNTF(Core Network Test Function) in the Network Edge or On-Premises mode.
+Within this role, AF and OAM are setup on the controller node.
+NEF and CNTF are set up on the edge node.  **Description of the configuration and setup of the NGC components provided in the next sections of this document refers to ngc role**.
+The NGC components set up within ngc role can be fully integrated and tested with provided kubectl plugin or CNCA UI.

-2. Role "ngc"
-  This role brings up 5g OpenNESS services - AF and NEF - to present the real deployment scenario, where these services can be further integrated with the real 5G core network.
-The ansible scripts that are part of this role build, configure and start AF and NEF micoservices on separate nodes either in Network Edge or On-Premises mode.
-The ansible scripts place AF again on the controller node, whereas NEF is placed on a worker node.
-Similar functionality will be added for OAM component in the future release.
-Currently, integration with CNCA UI and kubectl is not complete due to missing OAM component - the services can not be created and accessed.
-In CNCA UI the "services" web page does not show any content.
-The user should proceed to "subscriptions" web page to view and modify subscriptions.

 ## Network Edge mode

 ### Bring-up of NGC components in Network Edge mode

-- If the Edge controller is not yet deployed through openness-experience-kit then:
+- If OpenNESS (Edge Controller + Edge Node) is not yet deployed through openness-experience-kit then:
-   Enable the role for ngc by changing `ne_ngc_test_enable` variable to `true` in `group_vars/all/20-enhanced.yml` before running `deploy_ne.sh controller` or `deploy_ne.sh` or `deploy_ne.sh single` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document,  **otherwise skip this step.**
+  Enable the role for ngc by changing `ne_ngc_enable` variable to `true` in `group_vars/all/20-enhanced.yml` before running `deploy_ne.sh` or `deploy_ne.sh single` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document,  **otherwise skip this step.**

-- If Edge-controller is already deployed (but without enabling ngc role) and at a later stage you want to enable NGC components on edge-controller then, Enable the role for ngc by changing `ne_ngc_test_enable` variable to `true` in `group_vars/all/20-enhanced.yml` and then re-run `deploy_ne.sh controller` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document.
+- If OpenNESS Edge Controller + Edge Node is already deployed (but without enabling ngc role) and at a later stage you want to enable NGC components then, Enable the role for ngc by changing `ne_ngc_enable` variable to `true` in `group_vars/all/20-enhanced.yml` and then re-run `deploy_ne.sh` or `deploy_ne.sh single` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document.

     **NOTE:**
-    In addition to the OpenNESS controller bring-up, by enabling the ngc_test role the playbook scripts performs:
+    In addition to the OpenNESS controller bring-up, by enabling the ngc role the playbook scripts performs:
   - Clone of the x-epcforedge repo from github
   - Builds AF(Application Function), NEF(Network Exposure Function), OAM(Operation,Administration and Maintenance) and CNTF(Core Network Test Function) micro services
-  - Generates certificate files at the location **/etc/openness/certs/ngc**
+  - Generates certificate files at the location **/etc/openness/certs/ngc** on the controller and the node.
   - Updates the configuration files of AF and NEF with the service names of NEF and CNTF respectively.
-  - Copies the OAM, NEF, CNTF and AF configuration to the location **/etc/openness/configs/ngc**
+  - Copies the OAM, NEF, CNTF and AF configuration to the location **/etc/openness/configs/ngc** on the controller and the node.
   - Creates docker images for AF, NEF, OAM and CNTF micro services and adds them into the docker registry at **\<controller ip:port\>**.
   - Installs the helm charts for AF, NEF, OAM and CNTF using the images from the docker registry
   - Copies the helm charts for AF, NEF, OAM and CNTF into the location **/opt/openness-helm-charts/**